Why should you learn Rust?

 take_action(None)

-# Runtime Error: List of None is iterable, but no log function
+# Runtime Error: list of None is iterable, but None has no log method

 take_action([None])